dany5639/ImOrg/README.md

 # ImOrg
 Image and video files renaming tool.
+Recommended branch: WMP

 Features:
 - Directory tree to explore your local drives.
-- Load images and videos.
+- View images and videos.
-- Rename files by typing the new name.
+- Rename or move files by typing a new filename.
-- Change program background and text colors.
+- Customize background and text color.
+- Change image or video format.
+- Auto rename to avoid filename conflict.

 Instructions:
-- Compile with Visual Studio 2019 Community Edition or download a precompiled version from the Releases page.
+- Compile with Visual Studio 2019 Community Edition or download a precompiled version from the Releases page or from DeepStringDump\bin\Release for a more regular binary push.
-- Extract and run the program.
-- Select the drive, folder, or expand, to view files in the bottom file list.
-- Click on a file or use arrow keys to view the image or video.
+- Open a folder, click on a file at the bottom of the app and use up/down arrow keys to view the next or previous image or video.
 - Only supported files will be shown.
-- Click at the bottom left to display all file types.
+Click on the dropdown list at the bottom left to show all files or change various settings.

-To Do:
+- Current keybinds:
+ESC : cancel last new name
+F1  : use the last typed name
+F2  : change renaming mode
+F11 : change video view mode
+F12 : change image view mode

+Features to add:
-- Implement CTRL+Z or other functionality to revert name changes.
+- Implement CTRL+Z or other key to revert name changes.
-- Save settings to file.
+- Save settings and last used path to appdata.
-- Replace Windows Media Player with FFMPEG for more codes compatibility.
+- Replace Windows Media Player with FFMPEG for more codecs compatibility, eliminate memory leak, and speed up video loading and renaming.
-- Prevent delay when renaming videos.
+- Add text files support.
+- Hex viewer for unsupported files.
 - Preload images for a faster viewing experience.
-- Notify the user if a file is unreadable.
-- Notify the user if a file has the wrong extension.
-- Add text files support.
-- Add more file types support.
+- Implement a proper fullscreen mode.
+- Files list auto scroll should keep the highlighted item in the middle of the list, to see above and bellow it.

+Current known issues:
+- Short freeze when renaming a video, occurs randomly. (probably due to memory leak)
+- Can't rename when there's only one file in the selected folder.

+Current major issues:
+- Severe memory leak when reading certain video files.

 Tested supported file formats:
 - Image: jpg, png, gif, tif, bmp, ico, tiff, jpeg